Allusions to Greek Mythology are all over the place in the modern world.

 - A leading photographic camera and technology company.

 - The billion dollar satellite named Olympus was destroyed soon after being launched into space.
+One of the proofs that Greek Gods exist.

 The 24th and last letter in the Greek alphabet.